 This checklist is provided for the convenience of the rider.
 It is not all-inclusive, nor does it state the complete text of the rules.
-It is the sole responsibility of each rider to ensure that his/her motorcycle is prepared for racing in accordance with all the rules in this rulebook and that his/her safety gear is in good shape and complies with all requirements in this rulebook.
+It is the sole responsibility of each rider to ensure that their motorcycle is prepared for racing in accordance with all the rules in this rulebook and that their safety gear is in good shape and complies with all requirements in this rulebook.
 The following requirements are listed together here as a convenience to the rider:

 - a.
 The bike must be clean and free from leaks (Section E.3). - b.
-The mandatory belly pan must be removed and accompany the motorcycle to Tech inspection the first race of the yar.
+The belly pan must be removed and accompany the motorcycle to Tech inspection the first race of the year.
 If the belly pan is approved, an annual belly pan sticker will be placed on the front fairing or number plate of the motorcycle.
 For the remainder of the season, if this approval sticker remains affixed, the belly pan need not be brought to Tech.
 Refer to Section D4 for Vintage specific rules. - c.
 Wheel weights must be taped. - d.
 Control levers must be ball-end type. - e.
 Safety wire the following fluid components: - i.
+Oil drains

-Oil drains - ii.
+- ii.
 Oil fill caps/plugs (D-Clips allowed if securely wired) - iii.
 Fork oil drain plugs - iv.
 Oil filter plate bolts - v.
 Spin on oil filters must use a hose clamp that is safety wired to prevent rotation - vi.
 Water cooling systems drain plugs and filler caps - vii.
-Oil and fuel lines must be clamped, or safety wired
+Oil and fuel lines must be clamped, or safety wired - viii.

-- viii.
 Coolant lines must be clamped - f.
 Water or approved coolant additive only (Section E.3). - g.
 Engine guards must be in place (Section E.4). - h.
 No wheel damage or loose spokes (Section E.5). - i.
 Breather hoses/catch tanks must be in compliance with the rules (Section E.3). - j.
 Foot peg ends must be rounded (Section E.2). - k.
 Valve stem caps must be rounded metal (Section E.5). - I. Operating brakes front and rear.
 Front brake caliper mounting bolts must be safety wired (Section E.2). - m.
 Handlebar ends must be plugged (Section E.2). - n.
-Structurally sound brake lever guard must be installed in a manner that shields the lever from coming in contact with another rider or motorcycle. - o.
-Shark fin style rear sprocket guards must be installed on all machines. - p.
+Structurally sound brake lever guard must be installed in a manner that shields the lever from coming in contact with another rider or motorcycle (Section E.2). - o.
+Shark fin style rear sprocket guards must be installed on all machines (Section E.1). - p.
 Self-closing throttle throttle must snap shut from all handlebar positions (Section E.2). - q.
 Clip-style master links must be secured with RTV (Section E.1.c). - r.
 All axle nuts, axle bolts and axle pinch bolts must be secondarily secured (Sections E.5). - s.
 Tires must be in good condition (Section E.5). - t.
 Gauges must be taped (Section E.1.I). - u.
 Lights must be removed (Sections E.1.k). - v.
 Apparent good condition of personal riding gear (Sections C.1). - w.
 Current WMRRA medical form in pocket of leathers (Section C.1.g). - x.
 All previous tech inspection stickers must be removed from the motorcycle (Section E.7.a). - y.
 Proper number plates and numbers (Section E.6). - z.
 Exhaust system must comply with noise limits.
 Muffler/s are REQUIRED (Section F). - aa.
 OEM spin-on filters required.
-Non-OEM filter allowed at the discretion of the referee/race director. - bb.
-Cameras may be mounted on motorcycles subject to the following conditions: - i.
-Cameras must be secured to the motorcycle with safety wire and/or a positive tether in addition to the mount.
-All cameras must be present at tech inspection and must have approved tech sticker in place before entering track.
-Any camera that becomes detached from a motorcycle while on track may not be re-installed for the remainder of the event. - ii.
-Cameras should not protrude from the sides of the motorcycle or be positioned anywhere they might be struck by a passing machine.
-Cameras must not obscure any portion of the number plates.
-Video cameras mounted to the front fairing or top of tail are acceptable provided they do not obscure number plates.
-If unsure of suitable mounting positions, check with WMRRA Tech for clarity and approval. - iii.
-Cameras cannot be attached to the rider in any way.
-This includes, but is not limited to the chest, back or helmet. - iv.
-Rider's name and competition number must be clearly indicated on the camera and external case.
+Non-OEM filter allowed at the discretion of the referee/race director (Section E.3). - bb.
+Cameras must be secured to the motorcycle with safety wire and/or a positive tether in addition to the mount (Section E.1).